FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_02_configmap.md

 #### Review Questions

-- how to access nginx Pod web page from container inside ?
+1. How to access nginx Pod web page from container inside ?
+{{% expand title="Click for Answer..." %}}
+    The Answer IS...
+{{% /expand %}}

-- delete Pod nginx-pod-with-configmap-secret  and create again, check the web page of nginx again ? did you see any difference ? why ?
+2. Delete Pod nginx-pod-with-configmap-secret  and create again, check the web page of nginx again ? did you see any difference ? why ?
+{{% expand title="Click for Answer..." %}}
+    The Answer IS...
+{{% /expand %}}

-- Modify below nginx-deployment with VolumeMounts to use ConfigMap
+3. Modify below nginx-deployment with VolumeMounts to use ConfigMap
+{{% expand title="Click for Answer..." %}}
+    The Answer IS...
+{{% /expand %}}
 nginx-deployment

 ```bash